-- 3.63 A joined up transport approach would need to be taken to consider the site in combination with other potential developments in the city including the University Expansion Site (ST27).
-The provision of a new junction onto the A64 would remain essential infrastructure for any development in this location.
-The viability of delivering significant new or improved transport infrastructure must be considered and evidence provided to demonstrate its robustness.
-Equally, detailed analysis would be required to confirm that sustainable travel options (to avoid the site being heavily car dependent) were realistic and financially sound.
-The site will require high frequency public transport services based on the overall target of 15% journeys by bus.
-In order to minimise car use the development would need a robust transport strategy documenting alternative routes including for buses, walking and cycling. - 3.64 A comprehensive evidence based approach is required in relation to biodiversity.
+- A joined up transport approach would need to be taken to consider the site in 3.67 combination with other potential developments in the city including the University Expansion Site (ST27) and Elvington Airfield Business Park (ST26).
+The provision of a new grade separated junction onto the A64 would remain form part of the essential infrastructure for any development in this location.
+In the interest of sustainability, opportunities should be explored to reuse the aggregates arising from the runway in ST15 in the construction of the new junction or other new highway infrastructure.
+The viability of delivering significant new or improved transport infrastructure has been must be considered and should be kept under review with evidence provided to demonstrate its robustness.
+Equally, detailed analysis would will be required to confirm that sustainable travel options (to avoid the site being heavily car dependent) were are realistic and financially sound.
+The site will require high frequency public transport services based on the overall a minimum target of 15% journeys by public transport bus.
+In order to minimise car use the development would need a robust transport strategy will be required documenting alternative routes including proposals for buses, walking and cycling. - 3.68 A comprehensive evidence based approach is required in relation to biodiversity.
 In close proximity west of the site is Heslington Tillmire SSSI primarily designated for marshy grassland habitat and the associated assemblage of breeding birds.
 To the east of the site is the Lower Derwent Valley SPA/Ramsar/SSSI which is designated for wetland birds.
 In addition, part of the site includes Elvington Airfield, which is an identified SINC for both bird species and grassland habitats.
 It will need to be demonstrated that the potential impacts from development have been addressed through the use of the mitigation hierarchy to ensure that any adverse effects are appropriately avoided, mitigated or where necessary compensated for.
 Any measures need to be implemented from year one to allow for the successful establishment of habitats prior to the commencement of development.
 A programme of monitoring and management will be required to ensure continued mitigation in perpetuity.